smartdevicelink/sdl_requirements/detailed_docs/TRS/RC/GetInteriorVehicleData.md

 In case

 - RC app sends valid and allowed-by-policies GetInteriorVehicleData_request with "subscribe:true" parameter
-- and SDL received GetInteriorVehicleData_response with "resultCode: <any-erroneous-result>" and with or without "isSubscribed" param from HMI
+- and SDL received GetInteriorVehicleData_response with resultCode: <"any-erroneous-result"> from HMI

 SDL must

-transfer GetInteriorVehicleData_response with "resultCode: <any-erroneous-result>" and without "isSubscribed" param to the related app.
+transfer GetInteriorVehicleData_response with resultCode: <"any-erroneous-result"> and without "isSubscribed" param to the related app.

 Information: SDL does not subscribe the app in this case, but just transfers HMI's response with removed "isSubscribed" param to the app.

 8.
 In case

-- RC app is subscribed to "<moduleType_value>"
+- RC app is subscribed to <"moduleType_value">
 - and sends valid and allowed-by-policies GetInteriorVehicleData_request with "subscribe:false" parameter
 - and SDL gets GetInteriorVehicleData_response with "isSubscribed: false", "resultCode: SUCCESS" from HMI

 SDL must

-- internally un-subscribe this application for requested "<moduleType_value>"
+- internally un-subscribe this application for requested <"moduleType_value">
 - transfer GetInteriorVehicleData_response with "isSubscribed: false", "resultCode: SUCCESS", "success:true" to the related app.

 9.
 In case
-- RC app is subscribed to "<moduleType_value>"
+- RC app is subscribed to <"moduleType_value">
 - and sends valid and allowed-by-policies GetInteriorVehicleData_request with "subscribe:false" parameter
 - and SDL gets GetInteriorVehicleData_response with "isSubscribed: true", "resultCode: SUCCESS" from HMI